jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 }
 ```

-I've used inline styles here for readability and to help demonstrate how this works, but using a CSS-in-JS solution,
+I’ve used inline styles here for readability and to help demonstrate how this works, but using a CSS-in-JS solution,
-or even something like CSS modules can easily be swapped out, and won't have any affect on the form component above.
+or even something like CSS modules can easily be swapped out, and won’t have any affect on the form component above.
-By keeping all styling encapsulated in this component, the rest of the application doesn't need to know anything about the Button
+By keeping all styling encapsulated in this component, the rest of the application doesn’t need to know anything about the Button
 beyond its props API.

 ## Styles Module

 You may have noticed that a few properties were hard-coded into the Button example.
-I wouldn't recommend hard-coding things in like that.
+I wouldn’t recommend hard-coding things in like that.
 Any values that are likely to be used across different UI components should be split into their own module.

 Here is a simple example module to start with: